How to Sell a House By Owner in Florida (2026 Update)

 Consider Unique Features and Upgrades

 Adjust your price to reflect your home’s condition and appeal in the Florida market.
-A move-in-ready home with a newer roof that meets hurricane standards, updated HVAC, or a well-maintained tropical landscape can justify a premium price.
+A move-in-ready home with a roof that meets hurricane standards or an updated HVAC can justify a premium price.

-On the other hand, homes that need repairs or are located outside high-demand coastal or school zones should be priced lower.
+On the other hand, homes with broken windows, structural flaws, mold, etc., or are outside Master-Planned Communities or school zones should be priced lower.

 • Flood Zones and Insurance: A buyer will check your flood zone.
 If your home is in a high-risk area, the insurance will be expensive.
 Check your property on the FEMA Flood Map Service Center and account for it in your asking price.